 In 1996, the Autobiography programme was extended to include cutting-edge ICE.
 For the first time in an official Range Rover, you could get a television and video system with VHS player.
 This comprised of a TV screen in the back of each front seat head restraint and infra-red remote headphones to listen through.

 In addition, you could specify Philips CARiN satellite navigation system which would become available from Spring 1997.
 To assist in the launch of this new feature and the other enhancements in the Autobiography programme, Land Rover enlisted the services of TV personality and long-standing Range Rover customer, Noel Edmonds, who made a special appearance on Press Day.

-Some prices from the 1997 model catalogue shows just how costly and luxurious these Range Rovers could end up being.
+Some prices from the 1997 model catalogue show just how costly and luxurious these Range Rovers could end up being.
 Prices for the interior trim options included £411.25 for lambswool carpet over-rugs, £763.75 for tinted security glass, £934.12 for the luxury trim pack, £1116.25 for rear seat picnic tables, £3225.37 for special leather seats with perforations and £3231,25 for the Deluxe wood veneer interior.
 The TV and Video system was listed as having a recommended retail price of £9341.25.

 A more luxurious production P38A: the Vogue arrives in 1998

 In September 1998, the Vogue SE model was added to the Range Rover, further enhancing its luxury appeal.
 Based on the 4.6 HSE and limited to 220 examples, the 4.6 Vogue SE featured elements of the Autobiography personalisation programme.
 It wasn’t cheap at £53,750, but the 4.6 Vogue SE didn’t struggle to find keen buyers.
 Land Rover’s lesson learned was a simple one – the Range Rover was a premium product and owners were happy to pay to further personalise them.